didwjddn/typescript_blockchain/README.md

 # Typechain

-Learning TS by making a blockchain with it.
+Learning TS by making a blockchain with it

-dist